Visiting large-scale gatherings

 List 48: Visiting large-scale gatherings with music in the 1980s and in the 2000s.

-We see that in the 1980s, except for the Cililo, the large-scale gatherings, however influential they were, were visited on a regular basis by less than half of the population above fourteen years of age.
-In the 2000s, these visiting frequencies have dropped.
-The christian cult meetings are visited more often and there is still a strong desire to attend a Cililo, but it is less so than in the 1980s.
-Sandauni, now with the bars and tarvens as competitors, are visited less frequently but still have an audience while the Ipupo and Cibombe are visited far less often than in the 1980s.
-This is due to the related threesome: the decline of spirit possession, the better economic situation and the further rise of christianity.
+In the 1980s, with the exception of the Cililo, the large-scale gatherings, however influential, were regularly attended by less than half of the population over fourteen years of age.
+By the 2000s, these visiting frequencies had dropped.
+Christian cult meetings were visited more often and there remained a strong desire to attend a Cililo, but it is less so than in the 1980s.
+Sandauni, now facing competition from bars and tarvens, were visited less frequently but still drew an audience.
+The Ipupo and Cibombe were visited far less often than in the 1980s.
+This decline is attributable to a trio of factors: the decrease in spirit possession, an improved economic situation, and the further rise of christianity.

-IJzermans, Jan J. (2024) Amalimba.
-Music and related dance, text and ritual in a single area in Africa. https://amalimba.org/visiting-large-scale-gatherings/
+IJzermans, Jan J. (2026) Amalimba.
+Music and related dance, text & ritual in one African region. https://amalimba.org/visiting-large-scale-gatherings/

 TEST